Jan Grabowski

-Jan Grabowski (born 1962) is a Polish-Canadian professor of history at the University of Ottawa, specializing in Jewish–Polish relations in German-occupied Poland during World War II and the Holocaust in Poland.
+Jan Zbigniew Grabowski (born June 24, 1962) is a Polish-Canadian professor of history at the University of Ottawa, specializing in Jewish–Polish relations in German-occupied Poland during World War II and the Holocaust in Poland.

-Co-founder in 2003 of the Polish Center for Holocaust Research, in Warsaw, Poland, Grabowski is best known for his book Hunt for the Jews: Betrayal and Murder in German-Occupied Poland (2013), which won the Yad Vashem International Book Prize.
+Grabowski co-founded the Polish Center for Holocaust Research in Warsaw, Poland, in 2003.
+He is best known for his book Hunt for the Jews: Betrayal and Murder in German-Occupied Poland (2013), which won the Yad Vashem International Book Prize.

 Early life and education

 Grabowski was born in Warsaw to a Roman Catholic mother and Jewish father.
 His father, Zbigniew Ryszard Grabowski né Abrahamer, a Holocaust survivor and chemistry professor from Kraków, fought in the 1944 Warsaw Uprising.

 While at the University of Warsaw, Grabowski was active in the Independent Students' Union between 1981 and 1985, where he helped to run an underground printing press for the Solidarity movement.
-He received his M.A. in 1986, and in 1988 he emigrated to Canada.
-Travel restrictions had been eased by Poland's communist government.
+He received his M.A. in 1986, and in 1988 he emigrated to Canada after travel restrictions had been eased by Poland's communist government.
 If he had known the regime would fall a year later, he would have stayed, he told an interviewer: "When I left in 1988 I thought there was no future for any young person in Poland.
 It felt like you were looking at the world through a thick wall of glass.
 It was sort of an un-reality ... the rules were oblique, strange, inhuman even.
 Then after one year the system seemed to collapse like a house of cards."
 He received his Ph.D. from the Université de Montréal in 1994 for a thesis entitled The Common Ground.
 Settled Natives and French in Montréal 1667–1760.

 Academic appointments

 Grabowski became a faculty member at the University of Ottawa in 1993.
-In 2016–17 he was an Ina Levine Invitational Scholar at the United States Holocaust Memorial Museum, where he conducted research into the Polish Blue Police for a project entitled "Polish 'Blue' Police, Bystanders, and the Holocaust in Occupied Poland, 1939–1945".
+In 2016–17 he was an Ina Levine Invitational Scholar at the United States Holocaust Memorial Museum, where he conducted research into the Blue Police for a project entitled "Polish 'Blue' Police, Bystanders, and the Holocaust in Occupied Poland, 1939–1945".
 He received a grant for the project (2016–2020) from the Canadian Social Sciences and Humanities Research Council.